A Non-Commercial Guide to Canmore (updated Feb 24, 2008)

 Luna Blue (formerly Melange) : Great pasta, appetizers, good service and one of the best kitchens in Canmore.
 Main street across from the Canmore Hotel.
 Lunch and dinner.
 I eat here regularly.
 The chef will cook up about anything you want if you ask nicely, he is a town resource.

 Rocky Mountain Flatbread Company (Just off the far end of main street).
-Organic salads, cool pizzas, organic market every Thursday where I spend money on expensive but very healthy-looking food.
+Organic salads, cool if strangely expensive pizzas, organic market every Thursday where I spend money on expensive but very healthy-looking food.
+Very kid-friendly, cool wood oven.

 Santa Lucia: Best pizza in town, decent Italian food, pasta can be sketchy.